dottjt/plastic/chapters/03-family.md

 <!-- Describe interaction with mother, as well as house -->

-Succulents.
-Succulents of every kind,

-I quietly slip in through the backdoor in hopes of being unnoticed until at least I managed to make it into the living room.
+Succulents and cacti of every kind brace the newly-concreted driveway held together by particles of dust and refined palm oil, a perfecting serene in it's chemical absolution.
+I quietly slip in through the backdoor in hopes of being unnoticed until at least I managed to make it into the living room where I've garnered enough courage not to grab her face and grate it against the hard brick walls of the .

-"You're late," responds a small upright

-A small upright figure enters the room, face like a porcelain horse.
+"You're late," responds a small upright figure, face like a porcelain horse.

+Her helper sits besides her, acute in the

-It's probably why I wouldn't have sex with an asian woman.
-It would remind me too much of my mother.
+It's probably why I refuse to have sex with an asian woman.
+It would be too much like fucking my own mother.

 Eyes darting around the screen in a morbid photographic fixation with the imposing image of breast and triggering keywords.
 Fuck.
 Whore.
 XXX.
 The vocabulary was your play-pen.
 A visual casino without walls, glittering in the cerulean madness restraining you suspenseful initiation.
 Next minute you're dashing down the street, holding a laptop in one hand with a sandwich in the other, kickin' the leash of glory to